malloydata/malloy/docs/_src/examples/wordle/wordle217.md

 }
 ```

-Another tie, another chance to guess whether or not the creators are into cooking.
-We can use our same letter commonality tie-breaker here; maybe today we'll look at it for first position.
+Another tie, today with a chance to guess just how into cooking the Wordle creators are.
+We can use our same letter commonality tie-breaker here; maybe this time we'll look at letter commonality for first position.

 ```malloy
 --! {"isRunnable": true,  "isPaginationEnabled": false, "pageSize": 100, "size":"small","source": "wordle/wordlebot.malloy", "showAs":"html"}